sabeechen/hassio-google-drive-backup/README.md

 *   If you use the Google Drive Desktop sync client, you'll porbably want to tell it not to sync this folder (its available in the options).

 ### I want my snapshots to sync to my Desktop computer too
-Thats not a question but you can use [Google Drive Backup & Sync]([https://www.google.com/drive/download/) to download anything in your Google Drive to your desktop computer.
+Thats not a question but you can use [Google Drive Backup & Sync]([https://www.google.com/drive/download/) to download anything in your Google Drive to your desktop/laptop automatically.

 ### I configured this to only keep 4 snapshots in Drive and Hass.io, but sometimes I can see there are 5?
 The add-on will only delete an old snapshot if a new one exists to replace it, so it will create a 5th one before deleting the first.
 This is a reliability/disk usage compromise that favors reliability, because otherwise it would have to delete an old snapshot (leaving only 3) before it could guarantee the 4th one actually exists.